-Visually, the hands and hour markers on the refreshed model seem a bit wider and there is seemingly more luminous substance applied to them so, if you plan to use the watch underwater, its legibility in poor lighting conditions will hopefully be better than that of the older watch.
+Visually, the hands and hour markers on the refreshed model is a bit wider and there is seemingly more luminous substance applied to them so, if you plan to use the watch underwater, its legibility in poor lighting conditions will hopefully be better than that of the older watch.
 Also, the new parts simply make the new wristwatch bolder and more dynamic than before.

 Pricing & Availability

 The watch was presented last spring at Baselworld 2015 show and, right now, is available in most parts of the world, although you should probably check at your local authorized dealer whether the timekeeper is actually available in store.